Crown Princess Victoria made Daniel Westling her Prince in a magnificent ceremony in Stockholm on 19 June 2010.

 For Sweden – with the times

-As head of state, the king is Sweden’s foremost unifying symbol, apolitical and without formal powers, based on the new constitution approved in 1974.
-The king’s duties are mainly of a ceremonial and representative nature.
+As head of state, the King is Sweden’s foremost unifying symbol.
+According to the 1974 constitution, the monarch has no political affinity and no formal powers.
+The King’s duties are mainly of a ceremonial and representative nature.

-King Carl Gustaf is an active monarch and keeps up to date on current affairs and the Swedish business sector.
+King Carl XVI Gustaf is an active monarch who keeps up to date on current affairs and the Swedish business sector.
 In addition to two or three state visits abroad each year, he takes part in international trips organised by the Royal Swedish Academy of Engineering Sciences and the World Scout Foundation.
-Under the collective label ‘Royal Colloquium’, the king also organises high-level seminars on various themes in collaboration with Swedish scientists.
+Under the collective label ‘Royal Colloquium’, the King also organises high-level seminars on various themes in collaboration with Swedish scientists.

-Once a week, King Carl Gustaf holds a planning meeting with the queen, the crown princess and their closest staff members.
-They discuss the invitations and requests to participate in events received by the king, the queen and the crown princess and decide which are most important.
+The Royal Family receives thousands of invitations each year.
+Once a week, the King holds a planning meeting with the Queen, the Crown Princess and their closest staff members to discuss the invitations and decide which are most important.
 They make sure that their appearances are spread across Sweden.
-The royal family receives thousands of invitations each year.

-When the king is prevented from performing his duties as head of state, for example during a trip abroad, Crown Princess Victoria or her younger siblings, Prince Carl Philip or Princess Madeleine, in that order, assume the duties of temporary regent.
+When the King is prevented from performing his duties as head of state, for example during a trip abroad, Crown Princess Victoria, Prince Carl Philip or Princess Madeleine, in that order, assume the duties of temporary regent.

 Crown Princess Victoria – Sweden’s future queen

-She graduated in 1996 with good grades despite having dyslexia, which meant that she had to devote a great deal of time and energy to her schoolwork.
-The crown princess’s studies at universities and other academic institutions constitute an important part of her education – but as heir to the throne she must continuously maintain a breadth of knowledge on social issues.
-Courses in individual subjects have been seen as having greater importance than a specific academic degree.
+The Crown Princess’ studies at universities and other academic institutions constitute an important part of her education – but as heir to the throne she must also continuously maintain a breadth of knowledge on social issues.
+Courses in individual subjects have been prioritised over a specific academic degree.

-Later, in the spring of 2002, she continued her international studies at the Department of Peace and Conflict Research at Uppsala University, Sweden.
+In the spring of 2002, she continued her international studies at the Department of Peace and Conflict Research at Uppsala University, Sweden.
 She has studied the structure and functioning of Swedish society, partly through internships at Swedish government offices and various other institutions.
-For example, through a study programme at the Swedish International Development Cooperation Agency (Sida), she visited Uganda and Ethiopia.
-She has also served as an intern at the offices of the Swedish Trade Council in Berlin and Paris, has undergone basic military training and has taken courses at the Swedish National Defense College in Stockholm.
+Through a study programme at the Swedish International Development Cooperation Agency (Sida), she visited Uganda and Ethiopia.
+She has also served as an intern at the offices of the Swedish Trade Council in Berlin and Paris, has undergone basic military training and has taken courses at the Swedish National Defence College (Försvarshögskolan) in Stockholm.